joshcanhelp/josh-to-11/content/post/2020-08-30-wordpress-unit-testing.md

 ## Who this series is for

-This post series is for developers who are generally familiar with unit testing and already have a testing suite installed in their plugin or theme.
+This post series is for developers who are generally familiar with unit testing and may already have a testing suite installed in their plugin or theme.
 If not, your best bet is to start with the [WP-CLI unit test installer](https://make.wordpress.org/cli/handbook/plugin-unit-tests/#running-tests-locally).
 You should be at the point where you can run `phpunit` in the plugin folder and get a positive response back.

 <a id="http-request-inspection"></a>
 ## HTTP request inspection

 Checking an HTTP request to an external service typically consists of two parts:

-1. How HTTP request to the service is formed
+1. How the HTTP request to the service is formed
 2. How the HTTP response from the service is handled

 The service itself should not be tested as a part of unit testing your code.
 You might want to add integration/functional tests at some point but unit tests should be fast, stable, and reduce external dependencies.

-So let's say we have a function that calls out to an external API to, say, pull down additional user data when they login.
+Let's start with a function that calls out to an external API to pull down additional user data when they login.

 ```php
 // wp-test-plugin.php